Henrik Lundqvist joins group of legends who came to Washington in twilight of their careers

 Nicknamed “The Dagger,” Stoitchkov scored five goals and five assists in 21 appearances, including nine starts, for a United squad that finished 10-11-9.
 He retired after the season.

-Honorable Mention: Defensive lineman and Pro Football Hall of Famer Deacon Jones, who played the final season of his 14-year career with Washington and even kicked an extra point in his final regular season game.
+Honorable mention: Defensive lineman and Pro Football Hall of Famer Deacon Jones, who played the final season of his 14-year career with Washington and even kicked an extra point in his final regular season game.

 Kevin B. Blackistone: Dwayne Haskins didn’t deserve this humiliation, but it’s par for the course in Washington